MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 ---
-title: Customize a Taskboard
+title: Customize a sprint taskboard in Azure Boards
 titleSuffix: Azure Boards
-description: Customize cards on a Sprint Taskboard in Azure Boards or Azure DevOps ms.custom: boards-kanban ms.technology: devops-agile ms.assetid: 951A73EA-7411-4A2A-B3F0-ACBBC7EFC68F
+description: Learn how to customize cards on a sprint taskboard in Azure Boards or Azure DevOp. ms.custom: boards-kanban ms.technology: devops-agile ms.assetid: 951A73EA-7411-4A2A-B3F0-ACBBC7EFC68F